Oren Etzioni: Personal life

-Etzioni has three children, and has said in interviews that family is his number one priority.
+Etzioni has three children.
 He is married to Ivone Etzioni, and was previously married to Dr. Ruth Etzioni, a biostatistician at the Fred Hutchinson Cancer Center.

-Outside of his professional career, Etzioni has a wide range of personal interests.
-He has attended the Burning Man festival, which he described as a valuable way to step outside his comfort zone.
+Etzioni has attended the Burning Man festival, which he described as a valuable way to step outside his comfort zone.

-His first computer was a TRS-80, and he has described his car’s GPS as his favorite gadget, joking that he has “no sense of direction.”
+His first computer was a TRS-80, and he has described his car's GPS as his favorite gadget, joking that he has "no sense of direction."